Flying in and out of Los Cabos International Airport (SJD)

 Travel times and route options to SJD

-SJD is the commercial airport used when flying to Los Cabos to visit Cabo San Lucas and San Jose del Cabo.
-With no traffic, the airport is about a 20-minute drive from San Jose when using the toll road and about 30 minutes when taking Highway 1.
-From Cabo San Lucas the trip is about 35 minutes if using the toll road and closer to 50 minutes if using Highway 1.
+Los Cabos International Airport (SJD) is the commercial airport for travelers flying to Cabo San Lucas and San José del Cabo.
+With no traffic, the airport is about a 20-minute drive from San José del Cabo when using the toll road and about 30 minutes when taking Highway 1.
+From Cabo San Lucas, the trip is about 35 minutes if using the toll road, and closer to 50 minutes if using Highway 1.

 Arriving in SJD

-As the plane prepares for landing, the flight attendants will hand out a customs form which you are required to fill out and submit to enter the country.
-Only one form is necessary per family and it asks how long you are staying, what you are traveling with, and some other basic questions.
+As the plane prepares for landing, flight attendants will distribute a customs form, which you are required to fill out and submit upon entry.
+Only one form is needed per family, and it asks for basic details such as the duration of your stay, what you're traveling with, and a few other questions.

-After getting your luggage from baggage claim, you will hand the form to the customs agent.
-I suggest traveling with a pen so you can fill the form out on the plane.
-If you don’t, you will have to wait in line for a pen inside the airport.
+After collecting your luggage from baggage claim, you'll hand the completed form to the customs agent.
+I recommend bringing a pen so you can fill out the form on the plane.
+If you forget, you'll need to wait in line inside the airport to borrow one.

 Passing through immigration in Cabo

-After deboarding the plane, your first stop will be the immigration desks.
-The line tends to back up here but it moves fairly quickly.
-If you have temporary or permanent residency, you can pass through immigration on the citizen side which often has no line at all.
-Have your passport and flight information ready as the officer will ask you for both.
-They will also ask you questions about where you are staying and for how long.
+Once you deboard, your first stop will be the immigration desks.
+The line here can get pretty backed up, but it moves fairly quickly.
+If you have temporary or permanent residency, you can pass through immigration on the citizen side, which typically has no line.
+Have your passport and flight information ready, as the officer at the desk will ask for both.
+They’ll also inquire about where you’re staying and the length of your stay.
+If you’re overwhelmed with hotel and resort options while planning your trip, Trivago is useful to compare prices all on one site.

-Once you get your passport stamped, you’ll head through the glass doors to the baggage claim area.
-In my experience, the airport has been great about quickly getting bags from the plane to the baggage claim carousel.
-They usually have an employee pulling bags off of the carousel and putting them in a pile on the side which can sometimes cause a bit of a traffic jam, and in my opinion, defeats the purpose of the carousel.
+After getting your passport stamped, proceed through the glass doors to the baggage claim area.
+In my experience, the airport does a great job getting bags from the plane to the carousel quickly.
+However, they often have an employee removing bags from the carousel and piling them to the side, which can cause a bit of a traffic jam and, in my opinion, defeats the purpose of the carousel.

 Getting through customs in Cabo

-Once you have your luggage, pesos, and pet taken care of, you will have to get in line to hand in your customs form.
-After the agent takes your form and tears off the portion they need to keep, you will have to press a red button.
-If the light turns green, you are free to step into the Cabo sun and enjoy a margarita or cold cerveza.
-If the light turns red, you are the lucky passenger who will need to put your bags through the scanner and have them searched by an agent.
+Once you have your luggage, pesos, and pet paperwork in order, you’ll line up to submit your customs form.
+After the agent takes your form and tears off the portion they need, you’ll be asked to press a red button.
+If the light turns green, you’re free to head outside and enjoy a margarita or cold cerveza.
+If the light turns red, you’ll need to send your bags through the scanner and undergo a search by an agent.

-Of the many times I’ve flown into SJD, I’ve only gotten the red light one time.
-I was questioned about an item in my bag that was still in the original packaging.
-They asked what it was and I was able to explain it and got away with keeping the item once they believed I was not intending to sell it.
-If you have something brand new, I suggest taking it out of the original packaging to avoid any issues.
-Check the airport's website for an updated explanation of what you can and cannot bring into the country.
+In all my trips to SJD, I've only received the red light once.
+They questioned me about an item in my bag that was still in its original packaging.
+After explaining, they allowed me to keep the item.
+If you have something new, I suggest removing it from its packaging to avoid any issues.
+Be sure to check the airport's website for an updated list of what you can and cannot bring into the country.

-The last area before exiting the airport is the gauntlet of transportation and other service desks.
-As you walk through you’ll be asked if you need a taxi, a rental car, etc. I have not used any of these services myself, but have heard from others they are not the best options.
-The one time I used a taxi service I was charged significantly more than what an Uber cost (the taxi charged me $50 USD and Uber from the same location has been around $20).
+The last area before exiting the airport is the gauntlet of transportation and service desks.
+As you walk through, you'll be approached by people offering taxis, rental cars, etc. I’ve not used these services myself, but I’ve heard from others that they’re not the best options.
+On one occasion, I took a taxi and was charged significantly more than an Uber (the taxi cost $50 USD, while an Uber from the same location was about $20).

 Getting picked up from the Cabo airport